 Before you dive head first into your website design, identify your goal and target audience.

 Ask yourself what you want from your website.
-Research and find other examples you like and create a moodboard.
-This helps you visualise a design and make things more real.
+Research and find other examples you like and create a mood board.
+This helps you visualize a design and make things more real.

 Then, identify your target audience.
 This helps you design around your ideal customer and make your website a much more successful lead generator.
 On top of that, identify how you want to articulate your studio’s purpose and messaging so that you appeal to this target audience through copywriting.

 So let’s say you run a Yoga class – your website should appeal to that particular crowd, otherwise, they will leave your website and go to one that fits their liking.

 Ensure that your color scheme, images, and content are created with your target audience in mind and you will save yourself time and stress in the future.